-- Does your teen focus on making others happy while neglecting their own needs
+- Focus on making others happy while neglecting their own needs

-- Have you found your teen constantly becoming involved in unhealthy relationships where they are treated badly
+- Become involved in unhealthy relationships where they are treated badly

-- Have you seen a change in your teen’s academic performance
+- Had a sudden change in academic performance

 DBT Therapy will help your teen:

-- Recognize avoidance behaviors, such as self-harm and substance abuse, as not being a helpful or effective solution, and consciously manage those behaviors while utilizing healthier coping strategies
+- Learn concrete coping strategies to deal with difficulties so that they no longer respond with impulsive behavior at the moment and recognize avoidant behaviors, such as self-harm and substance abuse, as not being a helpful or effective solution, and consciously manage those behaviors while utilizing healthier coping strategies

 - Be happy, even under the many stresses of teenage life

-Facilitator: Vanessa Guidry is a Houston DBT therapist leading the group.
-Vanessa specializes in children, teens and families.
+Vanessa Guidry is a Houston DBT therapist leading the group.
+Vanessa specializes in children, teens, and families.

-Parents: Parent group once a month – Last Thursday of the month 7-8:30pm.
-One parent will be asked to attend the group once monthly together with their teen.
+One parent will be asked to attend with their teen the group once a month.
 The purpose of this group is to help integrate the DBT skills the teen is learning into the parent-child relationship.
 Parents will benefit from learning skills they can use with their teen, particularly when their teen is engaging in any of the behaviors listed above.

-Cost: $225 per month -with a 9 month commitment.
-The group curriculum is 9 months total.
+$225 per month -with a 6-month commitment.
+The group curriculum is 6 months total.